DevSecOps: Why start with Cremit

 How hard is it to implement DevSecOps?

-While many organisations see the benefits of DevSecOps and try to adopt it, they may face various challenges during the implementation process.
+While many organizations see the benefits of DevSecOps and try to adopt it, they may face various challenges during the implementation process.
 There are five main implementation/adoption challenges.

 1. Cultural change

-The biggest challenge with DevSecOps is changing the culture of the engineering organisation.
+The biggest challenge with DevSecOps is changing the culture of the engineering organization.
 Development, security, and operations teams often have different goals and priorities, and these differences need to be bridged in order to work together effectively.
-For a successful implementation, you need to create a culture that values security across the organisation.
+For a successful implementation, you need to create a culture that values security across the organization.

 2. Integrate processes and tools